Malkverbena/add_primitives/README.md

 After enabling the plugin:

-1. Add, or select, a ```Spatial``` or any ```CollisionObject``` node
+1. Add, or select, any node.
-3. A menu will appear on 3D editor toolbar
+2. Select any primitive from the plugin menu on 3D editor toolbar, it'll be added to the selected node.
-4. Select a primitive, and it'll be added to the selected Spatial node
+3. A window will appear, where you can edit the primitive parameters.
-5. A window will appear, where you can edit the primitive parameters
+4. You can reopen this window by selecting "Edit Primitive" in the plugin menu, or by pressing ```Ctrl+E```.

 ###License
 This plugin is licensed under the [MIT license](https://github.com/TheHX/add_primitives/blob/master/LICENSE.md).